-Q (Remote Vehicle Start): If your vehicle has this feature, it may be started from outside the vehicle using the RKE transmitter.
-See "Remote Vehicle Start" following, for more detailed information.
+Ω (Remote Vehicle Start): If your vehicle has this feature, press Ω to start the engine from outside the vehicle using the RKE transmitter.
+See Remote Vehicle Start on page 2-8 for additional information.

-doors and liftgate.
+□ (Lock): Press □ to lock the doors and liftgate.
 If enabled through the Driver Information Center (DIC), the parking lamps will flash once to indicate locking has occurred.
-If enabled through the DIC, the horn will chirp when the lock button is pressed again within five seconds of the previous press of the lock button.
-See DIC Vehicle Personalization on page 207 for additional information.
-Pressing the lock button may arm the content theft-deterrent system.
-See Content Theft-Deterrent on page 111.
+If enabled through the DIC, the horn will chirp when □ is pressed again within five seconds of the previous press of the lock button.
+See DIC Vehicle Personalization on page 3-60 for additional information.
+Pressing □ may arm the content theft-deterrent system.
+See Content Theft-Deterrent on page 2-18.

-the driver's door.
-If the button is pressed again within five seconds, all remaining doors, and the liftgate, will unlock.
+1 (Unlock): Press 1 to unlock the driver's door.
+If 1 is pressed again within five seconds, all remaining doors, and the liftgate, will unlock.
 The interior lamps will come on and stay on for 20 seconds or until the ignition is turned on.
-If enabled through the DIC, the parking lamps will flash once to indicate unlocking has occurred.
-See DIC Vehicle Personalization on page 207.
-Pressing the unlock button on the RKE transmitter will disarm the content theft-deterrent system.
-See Content Theft-Deterrent on page 111.
+If enabled through the DIC, the parking lamps will flash twice to indicate unlocking has occurred.
+See DIC Vehicle Personalization on page 3-60.
+Pressing 1 on the RKE transmitter will disarm the content theft-deterrent system.
+See Content Theft-Deterrent on page 2-18.

-Yehicle Locator/Panic Alarm): Press and release this button to locate your vehicle.
+\mathscr{F} (Vehicle Locator/Panic Alarm): Press and release \mathscr{F} to locate your vehicle.
 The turn signal lamps will flash and the horn will sound three times.

-Press and hold this button for more than two seconds to activate the panic alarm.
+Press and hold \mathscr{F} for more than two seconds to activate the panic alarm.
 The turn signal lamps will flash and the horn will sound repeatedly for 30 seconds.
-The alarm will turn off when the ignition is moved to RUN or the alarm button is pressed again.
-The ignition must be in LOCK for the panic alarm to work.
+The alarm will turn off when the ignition is moved to ON/RUN or \mathscr{F} is pressed again.
+The ignition must be in LOCK/OFF for the panic alarm to work.

 The RKE transmitter is used to arm/disarm the content theft-deterrent system.
 Your vehicle's theft-deterrent system can be programmed to three different modes.
-See Content Theft-Deterrent on page 111
+See Content Theft-Deterrent on page 2-18.

-If you accidentally set off the alarm when entering or exiting the vehicle, you can shut it off by pressing the lock or unlock button once or the panic alarm button twice.
+If you accidentally set off the alarm when entering or exiting the vehicle, you can shut it off by pressing $\widehat{\bullet}$ or $\widehat{\bullet}$ once or \mathscr{F} twice.